 A note on hydrant flushing, each year the Village flushes all fire hydrants in order to improve water quality in the system.
 This also allows for testing of the hydrants.
 Following the flushing you may experience discolored water.
 The water is safe, however it should not be used for washing clothes, especially whites, as staining may occur.
-After flushing is complete it is best to run a laundry sink, bathtub or hose bib at the lowest level of the house until the water runs clear, then run the other fixtures in the home to get any air out of the lines.
+After flushing is complete it is best to run a laundry sink, bathtub or hose bib at the lowest level of the house until the water runs clear, then run the other fixtures in the home to clear the rest of the piping and to let any air out of the lines.